Resources

 General Ledger (GL)

-General Ledger (GL) is a comprehensive record of a company's financial transactions, organized by accounts such as assets, liabilities, equity, revenue, and expenses.
-It uses a double-entry system where every debit has a corresponding credit.
-It serves as the foundation for financial reporting.
+General Ledger is a comprehensive record of a company's financial transactions organized by accounts, using a double-entry system where every debit has a corresponding credit.

 GL Mapping

-Example: Online sales revenue from Shopify is mapped to the “Sales Revenue” GL account, while payment processing fees are mapped to “Bank Fees Expense.”
+Example: Shopify sales revenue mapped to 'Sales Revenue,' payment fees mapped to 'Bank Fees Expense.'

 Ghost Commerce

-Ghost Commerce is an ecommerce business model where sellers don’t create or stock their own products.
-Instead, they promote and sell existing products, often through affiliate marketing, dropshipping, or white-label arrangements, while another company handles production, inventory, and shipping.
+Ghost Commerce is an ecommerce model where sellers don't create or stock their own products, instead promoting existing products via affiliate marketing, dropshipping, or white-label arrangements.

 Granular (Order-Level) Posting

-Granular (Order-Level) Posting is an accounting method where every individual sales order is recorded as a separate and detailed entry in the company's general ledger.
-Instead of grouping sales into a single, summarized daily or weekly batch, this approach captures the unique financial data for each transaction.
+Granular Posting records every individual sales order as a separate entry in the general ledger, instead of grouping sales into a summarized batch.

 Gross Margin

-Gross Margin is a key profitability metric that shows how much profit a company makes from selling its products or services, after subtracting the direct costs associated with producing them.
+Gross Margin shows how much profit a company makes from selling its products, after subtracting direct costs.

 Example: If revenue is $100,000 and COGS is $60,000, gross margin = 40%.